 Saturday, July 2

 Today we travel farther south in central Hälsingland.
-We can do some shopping, visit an old linen factory, and enjoy some music with local musicians.
+We can do some shopping, visit some extraordinary buildings, explore an old linen factory, and enjoy some music with local musicians.

 Sunday, July 3

 Today is the Delsbo fiddle festival (spelmansstämma).
 We begin by rowing the traditional churchboats across Lake Dellen.
 The three-hour trip includes a stop for breakfast, and ends at the town of Delsbo just before the festival starts.
 There will be a church service filled with folk music, a musical march with all of the fiddlers from the church to the festival site, a jam on stage with 50-100 participants, and the rest of the day with music and dancing all over the grounds.
 This is Sweden’s oldest fiddle festival, and one of the most delightful!